8 Travel Industry Trends For 2021 (and Beyond)

 United Airlines has launched an “Agent on Demand” service that allows travelers at the airport to video chat with a customer service representative simply by scanning a QR code.

 More and more airlines and airports are deploying facial recognition technology.
 Corporations and government entities tout this technology as a safety policy, but privacy advocates may put a halt to this emerging trend.
 They warn that this type of surveillance could easily turn dystopian.

 With all of this new tech, companies are also continuing to capitalize on an older piece of technology—the smartphone.
 Stats show that travelers who book tours and activities on their phone spend 50% more than those who book elsewhere.

-6. Blending business and leisure travel
+6. Consumers blend business and leisure travel

 The latest statistics say there are nearly 5 million digital nomads in America.
 The concept of being location-independent, traveling and working remotely, has become even more popular since the pandemic started.

 The hospitality industry has noticed.
 Aruba is opening its beaches up to travelers who’d like to work remotely, calling the marketing campaign “One Happy Workation.”
 Visitors can stay for up to 90 days and do not need any governmental documentation.

 A Booking.com survey reported that the workation trend is going strong.
 More than 50% of travelers say they would extend their business trip to enjoy personal time at their destination.

 Search growth for "workcation" fluctuates quite a bit.
 But is growing.

 In 2020, hotels began catering to locals who needed a quiet place to work.
 The Hamilton Hotel in Washington, DC, is just one example.
 It’s WFH-Work From Hamilton program offers rooms on a 6 am - 7 pm schedule.